qpdf/qpdf/manual/cli.rst

      :command:`qpdf` does not know enough about fonts and encodings to correctly represent characters that fall outside of this range.

+   - For variable text fields where the default appearance stream specifies that the font should be auto-sized, a fixed font size is used rather than calculating the font size.

    - Quadding is ignored.
 Quadding is used to specify whether the contents of a field should be left, center, or right aligned with the field.